allegro/allegro.tech/_posts/2020-04-21-migrating-to-service-mesh.md

 The deployment metadata is made available to each service's environment, which then is read by another component, which we called envoy-wrapper.
 It prepares basic Envoy configuration file and launches Envoy.
-The rest is handled by the XDS protocol and communication with envoy-control.
+The rest is handled by the [XDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) and communication with envoy-control to stream Envoy's configuration continually.
-Among the metadata, services list their dependencies.
+Among the metadata sent to envoy-control, services list their dependencies.
 Listing needed services limits the amount of data Envoy requires.
 Some privileged services, like Hadoop executors, require the data for all available services, so there's a case for that too.

 We also run Envoy on VMs that are configured using Puppet.
 We use the [hot restart](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/hot_restart.html?highlight=hot%20restart)